viniciusHagamenon/apollo-poc/README.md

 ## Server

-- Express
+- Express (Can be removed if only using GraphQL)
 - Apollo Graphql
-- Docker
 - Prisma
 - Postgres
+- Docker
-- Serverless (TODO)
+- Serverless (TODO - only for production)
 - Jest (TODO)

 ## Client (TODO)